HarshNaagar77/WeatherApp/README.md

 ## Description
-This repository contains the source code and assets for my personal website.
-The website showcases my portfolio, blog, and other projects.
+This repository contains the source code and assets for a weather webiste.
+The website showcases current weather report of various location around the world.

 ## Website URL
 You can access the website [here.](https://weatherwizard.tech/).